Kerry Blue Terrier(Irish Blue Terrier)

-A versatile terrier, the Kerry blue's personality is multifaceted.
-She can guard, hunt, herd or just be a fun-loving companion.
-She needs daily mental and physical activity in a safe area.
-She loves to run, chase, hunt, explore, play and dig.
-Indoors, She is well-mannered.
-She can be protective toward strangers yet greet verified friends with great enthusiasm.
-She is clever and independent, often stubborn.
-Some tend to bark.
+A versatile terrier, the Kerry Blue’s personality is many-faceted, from hunting and herding, to being just be a fun-loving companion.
+This dog needs daily mental and physical activity in a safe area.
+The Kerry Blue loves to run, chase, explore, play, and dig.
+The dog is well mannered indoors.
+The breed can be protective toward strangers, and may be aggressive toward other dogs and small animals, yet greets verified friends with great enthusiasm.
+This breed is clever and independent, and some may tend to bark.

-The Kerry blue needs a good amount of exercise, but her needs can be met with either a long walk on leash, a vigorous play session or a chance to explore off leash in a safe area.
-Her coat needs combing about twice a week, plus scissoring and coat shaping every month.
+The Kerry Blue needs a good amount of exercise, but these needs can be met with either a long walk on leash, a vigorous play session, or a chance to explore off-leash in a safe area.
+The coat needs combing about twice a week–more often if around twigs and leaves–plus scissoring and coat-shaping every month.

-Minor concerns: cataract, spiculosis, hair follicle tumors, entropion, KCS, narrow palpebral fissure distichiasis, CHD
+- Minor concerns: cataract, spiculosis, hair follicle tumors, entropion, KCS, CHD, otitis externa